 Raising grateful and responsible children is increasingly more difficult in this world of instant gratification and entitlement.
 One of my favorite movies is Willy Wonka and the Chocolate Factory.
 One of the characters, Veruca Salt, is the epitome of what an ungrateful child looks like.
 Even as a kid, I disliked her immensely.
 And her character always made me wonder who would ever raise a child to act like that?
 And why would a parent ever end up giving their child every single thing they want?

 Well, it’s easy to judge when you do not have any children of your own.
-But for many parents, once they fall in love with their child, they may end up finding it easier than they ever imagined to give them all the things that make them happy.
+But for many parents, once they fall in love with their child, they may find it easier than they ever imagined to give them all the things that make them happy.
 Not because they want them spoiled, but because they love them.
-But sometimes determining the difference between showing love and giving excessively can get blurry.
-And while giving to our children is not necessarily bad, in excess, it can become entitlement, which is what every parent seems to fear.
+But sometimes, determining the difference between showing love and giving excessively can get blurry.
+And while giving to our children is not necessarily bad, in excess, it can become an entitlement, which is what every parent seems to fear.

 Here are a few of my favorite ways to raise grateful and responsible children:

 The concept of chores has been around forever.
 And there are different camps on the best way a chore should be assigned—for payment or without.
 But whatever your family decides, teaching your child to contribute to the family household is a great way to teach responsibility.
 Parents often get caught up in how well a child is doing a task.
 But they forget that the point of the chore is more about teaching the child what they are capable of, too.
 (Not that they will fold the laundry to a parent’s standards.
 Because they will not, much to my dismay!)
 However, the more they see they are capable of, the more self-esteem they develop, leading to taking ownership of their decisions and increased responsibility.

 Teach Dinnertime Gratitude